ninovasc/ProxY/README.md

 # ProxY
-A HTTP proxy implementation in Python
+A Web proxy implementation in Python